When to Use -lo, -la, -no, and -na in European Portuguese

 Dropping the R, S, and Z letters and adding an L in Portuguese grammar.
 Think of the L as the replacement part for the letters you threw away.

-The Nasal Rule for M, ÃO, and ÕE Sounds
+The Nasal Rule for M, ÃO, and ÕE Endings

-This group is easier to spot because you don’t have to cut any letters from the verb.
+This group is easier to spot because nothing gets cut from the verb.
 You just stick an “n” onto the front of the pronoun.

-The logic here is purely about sound.
-Trying to go from a nasal “M” sound directly to an open “O” vowel is awkward.
-The “N” bridges the gap.
+The logic is purely about sound.
+Going from a nasal “M” straight into an open “O” vowel is awkward.
+The “N” smooths it over.

-[!warning] A Critical Exception: The Magnet Rule There is one major situation where you do not perform this surgery.
-In Portuguese, certain words act like “magnets” that pull the pronoun to the front of the verb.
+[!warning] A Critical Exception: The Magnet Rule There is one situation where you do not perform this surgery.
+Certain words in Portuguese act like magnets that pull the pronoun to the front of the verb.

-If your sentence is negative (contains não, nunca, etc.) or starts with a question word (like como, que, ainda, or já), the magnet wins.
-You put the normal pronoun before the verb, and you don’t cut anything.
+If the sentence is negative (contains não, nunca, etc.) or starts with a question word (like como, que, ainda, or ), the magnet wins.
+The normal pronoun goes before the verb, and nothing gets cut.

 • Standard: Vou fazê-lo.
 (I’m going to do it.)

-This focus on flow is similar to how small connecting words change depending on the sentence, which I talk about in my guide to Portuguese prepositions.
+This focus on flow is similar to how the small connecting words shift around in a sentence, which I cover in my guide to Portuguese prepositions.

 Get Premium